Henry de Montherlant: Translations and adaptations

+John Weightman translated a selection of Montherlant's essays into English in 1960.

 Terence Kilmartin, best known for revising the Moncrieff translation of Proust, translated some of Montherlant's novels into English, including a 1968 edition of the four volumes of Les Jeunes Filles, in English called simply The Girls.

 In 2009, New York Review Books returned Montherlant to print in English by issuing Kilmartin's translation of Chaos and Night (1963) with a new introduction by Gary Indiana.

-Christophe Malavoy directed and starred in a 1997 television movie adaption of La Ville dont le prince est un enfant.
+Christophe Malavoy directed and starred in a 1997 television movie adaptation of La Ville dont le prince est un enfant.

 Illustrated works

 Some works of Henry de Montherlant were published in illustrated editions.
 Examples include Pasiphaé, illustrated by Henri Matisse, Les Jeunes Filles, illustrated by Mariette Lydis, and others illustrated by Jean Cocteau, Robert Cami, Édouard Georges Mac-Avoy, and Pierre-Yves Tremois.